EliyaKaheni/EliyaKaheni/README.md

 - 👋 Hi, I’m @EliyaKaheni
 - 👀 I’m studying ComputerSciencs in IUST
 - 🌱 I’m currently learning Machine learning
-- 📫 you can reach me on twitter @iameliya00 and also on telegram @eliyahastam
+- 📫 you can reach me on twitter @iameliya00 and also on telegram @eliyahastam and also eliya.kaheni@gmail.com
 - 😊 I wish you like my GitHub and see it usefull
 <!---
 EliyaKaheni/EliyaKaheni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.